OSQP: An Operator Splitting Solver for Quadratic Programs

 We considered \glspl{QP} in the form~\eqref{pb:qp} from 7 problem classes ranging from standard random programs to applications in the areas of control, portfolio optimization and machine learning.
 For each problem class, we generated $10$ different instances for $20$ dimensions giving a total of $1400$ problem instances.
+All instances were obtained from either real data or from non-trivial random data.
+Note that the random \glspl{QP} and random equality constrained \glspl{QP} problem classes might not closely correspond to a real-world application.
+However, they have a typical number of nonzero elements appearing in practice.
 We described generation for each class in Appendix~\ref{app:problem_classes}.
-All instances were either obtained from real data or from realistic non-trivial random data.
 Throughout all the problem classes, $n$ ranges between $10^1$ and $10^4$, $m$ between $10^2$ and $10^5$, and the number of nonzeros $N$ between $10^2$ and $10^8$.

-\reviewchanges{ \paragraph{Results.} We show in Figures~\ref{fig:computation_times_low_accuracy} and~\ref{fig:computation_times_high_accuracy} the OSQP and GUROBI computation times across all the problem classes for low and high accuracy solutions respectively.
-Each problem class is represented using different symbols.
+\paragraph{Results.} We show in Figures~\ref{fig:computation_times_low_accuracy} and~\ref{fig:computation_times_high_accuracy} the OSQP and GUROBI computation times across all the problem classes for low and high accuracy solutions respectively.
 OSQP is competitive or even faster than GUROBI for several problem classes.

-Results are shown in Table~\ref{tab:benchmark_results}.
+Results are shown in Table~\ref{tab:benchmark_results} and Figure~\ref{fig:benchmarks_performance_profiles}.
 OSQP shows the best performance across these benchmarks with MOSEK performing better at lower accuracy and GUROBI at higher accuracy.
 ECOS is generally slower than the other interior-point solvers but faster than qpOASES that shows issues with many constraints.
 Table~\ref{tab:benchmark_osqp_stats} contains the OSQP statistics for this benchmark class.
 Because of the good convergence behavior of OSQP on these problems, the setup time is significant compared to the solve time, especially at low accuracy.
 Solution polishing increases the solution time by a median of $10$ to $20$ percent due to the additional factorization used.
 The worst-case time increase is very high and happens for the problems that converge in very few iterations.
 Note that with high accuracy, polishing succeeds in 83\% of test cases while on low accuracy it succeeds in only 42\% of cases.
 The number of $\rho$ updates is in general very low, usually requiring just more matrix factorization to adjust, with up to 5 refactorisations used in the worst case when solving with high accuracy.